ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Added `MediaLayoutDisplay` Component for previewing the media layout on `ManagePostSidebarContent` Component
 * Added `MediaLayoutSelect` Component
 * Added `MediaOrientationSelect` Component
-* Fixed media layout and orientation selection for `ManagePost` Component
+* Updated media layout and orientation selection for `ManagePost` Component
 * Added `recruitment` backend handler function
 * Updated employee information in `AboutInfo` Component in `Profile` Page
 * Added `recruitmentStatusAtom` in `UserStore` for fetching the recruitment status of an employee

 ## v.0.5.13

-* Fixed Media Layout Preview before posting on `ManagePostItemCard` Component
+* Added `MediaLayoutPreview` Component to display selected images before posting and displaying in `ManagePostItemCard` Component
-* Fixed `backdrop-brightness` for displaying media only in the last media visible to the user in `ManagePostItemCard` Component
+* Updated style for displaying media to only include `backdrop-brightness` in the last media visible to the user in `ManagePostItemCard` Component
 * Added display count overlay on the last media visible to indicate the excess count of media that are not visible
 * Added smooth transition when hovering `ManagePostItemCard` Component
 * Renamed `MediaLayoutDisplay` to `MediaLayoutPreview` Component for consistency of naming related components
-* Fixed Media Layout Preview to display placeholder media when `mediaFileList` does not exist or is empty in `MediaLayoutPreview` Component
+* Added functionality to display a placeholder when `mediaFileList` does not exist or is empty in `MediaLayoutPreview` Component
 * Refactor logic for displaying `mediaFileList` in `ManagePostSidebar` and `ManagePostMainContent` Component
 * Renamed `picture` to `profileURL` property for `draftPostListAtom`, `publishedPostListAtom`, and `archivedPostListAtom` in `ManagePostStore`
-* Fixed sorting of posts according to `datetimePublished`
+* Updated sorting of posts according to `datetimePublished`
-* Fixed center alignment for `ImageSwiper` Component
+* Adjusted center alignment for `ImageSwiper` Component
 * Added `publishKey` prop to track`postAtom` when published so the correct post is manipulated in `PostStore`
 * Updated logic for `AboutInfo` Component to check for falsy/ nullish profile data values
 * Added `under-construction.png` as illustration for pages that are still being developed or not yet developed